 Weather forecasts can also affect how many people come.
 Rain or a forecast of rain for one weekend day will keep most people away and they will instead come the weekend day that it is NOT forecast to rain.

-We do NOT allow dogs in either of our two orchards or in the farm animal area BUT there are miles of trails that you are welcome to walk them on.
+We do NOT allow dogs in either of our two orchards BUT there are miles of trails that you are welcome to walk them on.

 Bring your own bags!
 We supply bags at no additional cost if you forgot yours, please only take what you need.